ExchangeBC/BCDevExchange-app/README.md

 grunt serve:debug
 ```

 Enables Node debugger and launches node-inspector for server-side debugging.
 Node-inspector has been configured to disable source code discovery by default to speedup loading.
-Only exececuted code is available to Node-inspector.
+Only executed code is available to Node-inspector.
 Therefore in order to set a breakpoint in a source file, you have to hit some web page that requires the source file first.

 ```
 grunt serve:dist